scarvalhojr/aocleaderboard/README.md

   - `latest_event_year` - override the latest event year, which by default is the current year or the previous year if current date is before Dec 1st (when first puzzle unlocks).
+  - `exclude_members` - a list of member IDs to exclude from leaderboard.

 - To change any Rocket-specific settings, e.g. path to TLS certs an keys, or IP address and binding port, make a copy of